timwfitnum/Validus-MemeGen/README.md

 ## Getting Started:
 ### Initial Setup:
 Once you have cloned/downloaded the project.
 Inside the project root directory run:

 `npm -install`

-#
-Item 2If this results in an error please try:
+If this results in an error please try:

 `npm install -g npm`

 If this fails please visit:
 https://docs.npmjs.com/common-errors